oroinc/documentation/backend/security/example.rst

 Business Unit Ownership
 ~~~~~~~~~~~~~~~~~~~~~~~

 When the ownership type is *"Business Unit"*, access cannot be granted on the user level.
-The
-minimum acccess level is the Business Unit level.
+The minimum access level is the Business Unit level.

 Imagine that the following data has been created: